AdobeDocs/workfront.es-ES/help/quicksilver/manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md

 <!-- remove Prod and Prev references with Prod release - Jan 2023-->

-Puede designar Gestores de recursos para un proyecto a fin de indicar quién es el responsable de administrar los recursos del proyecto.
-Se trata de un campo informativo que no está conectado a ninguna herramienta de administración de recursos.
+Puede designar gerentes de recursos para un proyecto con el fin de indicar quién es el responsable de administrar los recursos del proyecto.
+Este es un campo informativo y no está conectado a ninguna herramienta de administración de recursos.

 <!-- drafted for res scheduling deprecation blurb for preview release
 Designating Resource Managers for a project is a prerequisite for using the Scheduling tools in Adobe Workfront, in the Production environment.